jeff4/bionotes.github.io/_comp/git-notes.md

 	* Note: when merging branches, remember that you first have to change the HEAD to the *receiving branch* (aka where the new commits will merge *into*).
 Merges always have to be received, they are never pushed from the originating branch.
 So always checkout the receiving branch, probably 'main' or 'master'
 1. [Dealing with Merge Conflicts](https://www.git-tower.com/help/videos/learning-git-with-tower/merge-conflicts)
 1. [Undoing Things](https://www.git-tower.com/help/videos/learning-git-with-tower/merge-conflicts)
 	* "Git allows you to undo almost anything.
-Knowing this should let you sleep a bit easier at night." lol
+Knowing this should let you sleep a bit easier at night."

 ### Operations/experimentation with a2-astro
 * First, rename local branch from 'master' --> 'main'.
 Let's use [this stack overflow answer](https://stackoverflow.com/a/30590238).
 I got it working but it was a bit complicated, involving going to the github web UI to manually changed default branch from 'master' to 'main' before `git push` worked.
 Probably not worth it for now.
 Also, there was no auto-deploy on the netlify side until I did some config to make sure Netlify was responding to the new default branch 'main' rather than the older 'master'.